KOLANICH-libs/PHP-Backuper/Readme.md

 Uploaders are responsible for upload resulting archive to different services such as DropBox, SugarSync, Google Drive, Yandex.Disk, etc.
 Each uploader must implement IUploader interface.

+Implemented modules (most of them ;)
+---
+* WebDAVUploader - will help you with uploading to [Yandex.Disk](http://help.yandex.com/disk/webdav.xml), [Box.com](https://support.box.com/entries/20359428-Does-Box-support-WebDAV) and [SkyDrive](https://skydrivesimpleviewer.codeplex.com/).
+Also you can use https://dav-pocket.appspot.com/ to access DropBox and http://otixo.com/ to access most of cloud storages through WebDav.
+* FileTreeBackuper - makes incremental backup of file tree
+* MySQLBackuper - makes backup of SQL database (structure + data), but there can be problems.